csamal7/devOps/README.md

 # devOps
-This repository for my learning journey of devOps
+This repository is for my devOps learning journey.